tanibi/books/README.md

 # Books

 ## Why I like reading books?
 I always liked reading books especially storybooks.
-I still remember my childhood self fervently turning the pages of my books as the story unfolded.
+I still remember my childhood self fervently turning the pages of as the story unfolded.
 I don't read books as much nowadays but I would like to get back in the habit of doing so and I would encourage others to do so.
 When I read I feel like I am transported to another reality.
 It's like being a witness to someone else's every aspect of life or story.
 It also helps me to broaden my imagination and see things through different perspective.
 All in all, I just enjoy reading!

 ## Here are a few recommendations:
 1. The Alchemist by Paulo Coelho